OSGeo/PROJ/docs/source/apps/projinfo.rst

     .. note:: Before PROJ 6.3.0, WKT1:GDAL was implicitly calling --boundcrs-to-wgs84.
               This is no longer the case.

+    .. note:: When SQL is specified, :option:`--output-id` must be specified.

 .. option:: -k crs|operation|datum|ensemble|ellipsoid